 Spray the bottle with spray paint.
-I used the frosted glass effect one.
-Make sure you’re working in a well-ventilated area and use eye protection and a face respirator.
+I used the frosted glass effect.
+Make sure you’re working in a well-ventilated area, and use eye protection and a face respirator.
 For working indoors, use a spray tent

 Let it dry and repeat until desired coverage.
 Two coats were enough for me.

 Remove the rest of the stencil and tape.
 Additionally, I used some twine/rope to finish off the vases using hot glue.
 You can use them for flowers or put some battery-operated fairy LED lights and use them as luminaries for decoration.

 I hope you have enjoyed this post about making stenciled vases out of glass jars.
 If you are interested in trying your hand at it, be sure to get the supplies and tools first!
 You may also want to try these other DIY projects that use recycled materials.

 If you’re looking for a way to add a personal touch to your home decor, give these upcycled glass jars project a try.